dnulnets/haccessibility/portal/README.md

 ## Build
 To be able to build the portal you need the following (version is just indicative):

-1. node 12.4.0
+1. node.js 12.4.0
 2. npm 6.13.4
-3. purs (0.13.5)
+3. purs 0.13.5
-4. spago (0.13.0)
+4. spago 0.13.0
-5. parcel (1.12.4)
+5. parcel 1.12.4

-Install node according to its homepage and set up npm to use a local global store and install purescript, spago and parcel.
+Install node.js according to its [Homepage](https://nodejs.org/en/) and set up npm to use a local global store and install purescript, spago and parcel.
 Note that purescript requires libtinfo5 to be installed as well.

 ```
 npm install -g purescript